Projects we're currently working on are listed below:

 The Center is receiving funding from Piedmont Community Services to evaluate the expansion of the Community Recover Program.
 This expanded program focused on people with current substance issues who cannot find a job, and focuses on finding them treatment and employment.

 The Center is partnering with the Baptist General Convention and Virginia Cooperative Extension to deliver the Healthy Children Healthy Families curriculum throughout the state.
 The long-term goals of the project are to: 1) prevent and reduce childhood obesity through improved parenting practices and home environment related to obesity; 2) expand Extension capacity for community-engaged research and collaborative programming with faith-based organizations; 3) enhance Extension strategies for recruiting and training community volunteers to extend Extension reach; and 4) train future health professionals to provide culturally appropriate collaborative community-based health programs.
+Please visit the Empowering Healthy Families website here to learn more about the project.

 The "PROmoting School-community-university Partnerships to Enhance Resilience" Model (PROSPER) will be implemented in four Virginia communities by Virginia Cooperative Extension agents, with the goal of helping prevent opioid misuse.
 The center is serving as external evaluator on this project.
 It is anticipated that the CYFAR outcome that school aged youth will demonstrate knowledge, skills, attitudes, and behavior necessary for fulfilling contributing lives will be met.